-The following is an excerpt from the Youth Unlimited Fall Magazine.
-To read more, click here.
+The following is an edited excerpt from the Youth Unlimited Magazine (Fall 2015).

-Changing the Thought From “Where to Go?” to “Let’s Make Disciples”
+Changing the Thought From “Where Should We Go?” to “Let’s Make Disciples!”

 When thinking about mission trips, don’t get caught in the short-sited thinking of just planning a trip.
 Start with your heart to disciple your students in missional living that lasts a lifetime.
-Add to that your desire to serve and submit to the host church or ministry and consider the standards of excellence (see soe.org).
+Add to that your desire to serve and submit to the host church or ministry, and consider the 7 standards of excellence.

-A rhythm: You might consider a very local mission trip for your students in middle school, then a regional one for grades 9 and 10 and a longer distance trip for your older students.
-Or, keep them all together and go local, regional and long distance progressively.
-You do not have to leave the country to learn about another culture.
-No matter where you live you can find first/second generation immigrants or possibly first nation people groups to learn from and serve with.
-In fact, Youth Unlimited has some customizable sites that include cross-cultural learning.
+A rhythm: You might consider a very local mission trip for your students in middle school, then a regional one for grades 9 and 10, and a longer distance trip for your older students.
+Or, keep them all together and go local, regional, and long distance progressively.
+You do not have to leave the country to learn about another culture!
+No matter where you live in the United States or Canada, you can find first/second generation immigrants (or possibly first nation people groups) to learn from and serve with.
+In fact, Youth Unlimited has some customizable mission trip locations in the US and Canada that include cross-cultural learning.

 Your teaching: Your mission trip and service projects are like fence posts.
 They won’t do much good without the rails of ongoing mentoring relationships (in missional living) and solid week-to-week bible teaching.
 Add into your curriculum Bible content on missions, missional living and stories of those who live life on mission.
 The Youth Unlimited Resource Box has suggested pre- and post-trip teaching sessions.
 Talk about or even bring in and interview the business leader who sees their career as missions or the pregnancy center director or the prayer warrior for your missionaries, etc.